Dog Ornament Memorials: Honoring Your Beloved Pet with Lasting Tributes

 Story 1: The Military Tag That Still Guides

-After service dog Buddy passed, veteran Mark commissioned a brass ornament shaped like a military ID tag.
+After service dog Buddy passed, the veteran’s hallmark pet memorial ornament was commissioned as a brass ornament shaped like a military ID tag.
 Engraved with Buddy’s service dates, it hangs from his rearview mirror.
 “On hard days, I tap it and remember how he steadied me during PTSD episodes.
 Now, the clinking metal does the same.”

 Story 2: The Clay Paw Print That Bridged Generations